appotry/dashy/docs/contributing.md

   enableErrorReporting: true
 ```

 All reporting is **disabled** by default, and no data will ever be sent to any external endpoint without your explicit consent.
 In fact, the error tracking package will not even be imported unless you have actively enabled it.
 All statistics are anonomized and stored securely.
-For more about privacy and security, see the [Sentry Docs](https://sentry.io/security/).
+For more about Privacy--Security and security, see the [Sentry Docs](https://sentry.io/security/).

 ## Follow for More
 If you've enjoyed Dashy, you can follow the me to get updates about other projects that I am working on.
 Or [subscribe to my mailing list](https://notes.aliciasykes.com/subscribe) for very occasional blog post updates.